svn2github/dotnetzip/Readme.txt

 That's the mainstream library, the full library, and it includes all the capability.
-If you have particular requirements, like you want a smaller library, of you want to exclude the Self-Extracting stuf, or you only want the ZLIB capability, then you may want to choose a different assembly.
+If you have particular requirements, like you want a smaller library, or you want to exclude the Self-Extracting stuff, or you only want the ZLIB capability, then you may want to choose a different assembly.

 Here's a summary of the options.

-Use case                                       Reference this DLL
+Usage scenario                                 Reference this DLL
 ------------------------------------------------------------------
 reading or writing Zip files                   Ionic.Zip.dll